 You can find a surveyor via the Royal Institute of Chartered Surveyors.

-It is also necessary to take out adequate buildings and public liability insurance cover to protect against accidental damage through fire, storm or flood etc, or legal action from a trespasser who suffers injury.
+At this stage it is important to take out suitable buildings and public liability insurance cover to protect against accidental damage through fire, storm or flood etc, or legal action from a trespasser who suffers injury.

 To help renovators secure peace of mind, Homebuilding & Renovating has partnered with Self Build Zone to provide bespoke insurance solutions at market-leading rates.

-3. Check for Any Grants or Tax Concessions
+3. Check Your Eligibility for Grants and Tax Concessions

-If you are building near the boundary you should also check whether or not your work is affected by the Party Wall Act.
+If you are building near the boundary you need to check whether or not this work is affected by the Party Wall Act.
 It is also wise to get your solicitor to check your title deeds or lease, for any restrictions to development of the property.

 Do You Have Water and Power?